isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 - ``tkey-lifetime`` determines the lifetime of GSS-TSIG keys in the TKEY protocol for the DNS server.
 The TKEY lifetime parameter per server takes precedence.
 Default and supported values are the same as for the global level parameter.

+- ``rekey-interval`` governs the time interval the keys for each configured server are checked if they expires before the next check cycle, so that new keys are created.
+The rekey interval parameter per server takes precedence.
+Default and supported values are the same as for the global level parameter.

+- ``retry-interval`` governs the time interval to retry to create a key if any error occured on any key of this particular server.
+The retry interval parameter per server takes precedence.
+Default and supported values are the same as for the global level parameter.

 - ``fallback`` governs the behavior when GSS-TSIG should be used (a matching DNS server is configured) but no GSS-TSIG key is available.